 Pineapple Guava features showy white pincushion flowers with pink overtones and red anthers at the ends of the branches from late spring to early summer.
-It has dark green foliage with gray undersides which emerges light green in spring.
-The fuzzy oval pinnately compound leaves remain dark green throughout the winter.
+It has green foliage with gray undersides.
+The glossy oval pinnately compound leaves remain green throughout the winter.
 The fruits are showy green drupes carried in abundance from early summer to mid fall.